 “Why, in contrast to everyone else in world history, are these alleged Bronze Age people so neat, tidy, and garbage-free?”
 (Martin 1995)

 Indeed.
 Where is the evidence that these traders were here and frequented the area?
 Where is their trash, their temporary camps, their wrecked boats, the trade items, their broken tools, or any other trace of their existence?
-A small handful of incredibly questionable items scattered, and in no discernable way related, is not evidence.
+A small handful of incredibly questionable items scattered, and in no discernible way related, is not evidence.
 Even one good site with indisputable evidence of Minoan occupation would be good.
 So until that’s offered up, this is just another fantasy.

 Drier, Roy W., and Octave J. Du Temple

 1961 Prehistoric Copper Mining in the Lake Superior Region.
 Published privately by the Authors: Calumet, MI 1961.

 1916 Ojibwa Tales from the North Shore of Lake Superior.
 The Journal of American Folklore, Vol. 29, No. 113 (Jul. – Sep., 1916), pp. 368-391.
 Published by: American Folklore Society Article DOI: 10.2307/534679 Article Stable URL: http://www.jstor.org/stable/534679.
 Retrieved 12/9/2014

 1995 The State of Our Knowledge About Ancient Copper Mining in Michigan.
 The Michigan Archaeologist 41(2-3):119-138.
 Retrieved 12/9/2014

 2013 Show Examines Fort de Buade Tablet.
 St. Ignace News. http://www.stignacenews.com/news/2013-01-31/News/Show_Examines_Fort_de_Buade_Tablet.html Retrieved 12/9/2014